Search for Important Questions

 1. Distinguish between Management Accounting and Financial Accounting.

-3. Describe the functions, status and responsibility of Management Accountant.
+3. Describe the objectives and importance of Management Accounting.

 1. What do you mean by \"Financial Accounting\"?
 How is it different from Management Accounting?